MattIPv4/hacktoberfest-data/README.dot.md

 ## Diving in: Spam

-After the issues Hacktoberfest faced at the start of the 2020 event, spam was top of mind for our whole team this year as we planned and launched Hacktoberfest 2021.
+After the issues Hacktoberfest faced at the start of the 2020 event, spam was top of mind for our whole team this year as we planned and launched Hacktoberfest {{= data.year }}.
 We kept the rules the same as we'd landed on last year, with Hacktoberfest being an opt-in event for repositories, and we revised our standards on quality contributions to make it easier for participants to understand what is expected of them when contributing to open source as part of Hacktoberfest.

 **Our efforts to reduce spam can be seen in our data, with only {{= c(data.PRs.totalSpamPRs) }}
 ({{= p(data.PRs.totalSpamPRs / data.PRs.totalPRs) }}) of pull/merge requests being